tkdeng/webserver/readme.md

 # Web Server

 A Web Server Written In...
-Every Programming Language?
+Any Programming Language?

+Develop a website with your favorite programming language.
+Currently Supported Languages: C, Go, Scala.

+This module runs a server with a golang base for handling http.
+Templates are rendered in [htmlc](https://github.com/tkdeng/htmlc) which compiles to elixir.

+> Note: This project is still in beta.

 ## Installation